Code-Institute-Submissions/Meet-The-Adventure/README.md

 When I have too different amount of text in post and adventure section, the boxes changes, I could perhaps do something like hinheret but it works for good for now.
 Still got issues with this, I will need to look closer into that when I do the a propper debugging.

+* #### Debugging
+Mager bug with git.
+I couldn't push.
+Don't know how many times I tried and looked for other solutions.
+In the end, I just made a new main on my computer and copied the code, and moved the images.
+I read at stack overflow that it can be trublesum to push too much at the same time.
+So I divided the uploads to the new respiratory on my computer or the new place I cloned my respiratory too.
+It seems to work, though...
+I'm not done yet!!
+5. 2021-04-03
+* Wrote a paragraph in the instagram section under the images.
+Have been trying to get some links to get javascripts on to my website, in order to make the image interactive but with no result.
+The work around was to do the paragraph and then the background interactive.

 * Hover effect on shop images
 * Have added some new interactive futures, video, social links, linked to other pages I like.
 Turnes out to be a website for the things I find exciting :)